← All posts

 Use competing offers.
 A competing offer with better equity is your strongest card.
 You don't need to share exact numbers.
 "I have a competing offer with a stronger equity package" gives the company a reason to improve.
 Most companies would rather increase equity than lose a candidate they've decided to hire.

-This comes down to your risk tolerance and your finances.
+Choosing between startup equity and public company RSUs comes down to your risk tolerance and your finances.

 Public company RSUs are predictable.
 You know what they're worth.
 You can sell them the day they vest.
 If you have a mortgage, kids, or any financial obligation that depends on steady income, RSUs remove uncertainty from the equation.